TheChickenIsOnFire/Flaming-Bird/README.md

 4. **Use the Proxy**
    Navigate to your Codespace URL.
 On the homepage, enter a complete website URL (including `http://` or `https://`) and click "Go".
-   The target website should load fully via the proxy, including all media, CSS, JavaScript, images, and videos.
+   The target website should load completely, with all media, assets, and functionality working via the proxy.

 ## Limitations

-- Some highly dynamic or interactive websites may still present challenges.
+- Some highly dynamic or interactive websites may still have issues.
-- Certain inline styles with background URLs or additional dynamic asset requests might require further rewriting.
+- Additional inline scripts or assets loaded via JavaScript may not be rewritten.
-- This proxy works best for content-driven websites where most assets are referenced via HTML attributes.
+- Certain resources (such as fonts or videos) that are not available on the target server will return 404 errors.
 ````markdown